vykintasmak/vyper-nft-example/README.md

 ```
 #### Wallet setup
 To deploy to either a test or main network you'll need a wallet and some ether on that network.
-To create new wallet for this specific purpose run:
+Create new wallet for this specific purpose run:
 ```Bash
 docker-compose exec sandbox bash -c 'brownie accounts generate [your-account-id]'
 ```